Lanboost/GodotPatchUpdateLauncher/README.md

 - [Done] Able to apply patches
 - [Done] Able to create patches
 - Able to run without PCK files
-- Able to fetch patches from the internet
+- [Done] Able to fetch patches from the internet
+- Ensure everything actually works good...

+# Issues

+- If a patch changes the patcher code, it will crash, add force reload to patch api...

 # How to use